pulumi/pulumi-hugo/themes/default/content/blog/software-developer-experience-devex-devx-devops-culture/index.md

 ### Cultivate a DevOps Culture

-- **Shared Responsibility**: Encourage a culture of shared responsibility where developers, operations, and other stakeholders work collaboratively.
+- **Shared Responsibility**: Encourage a culture of shared responsibility where developers, operations, and other stakeholders work collaboratively
-- **Continuous Learning**: Promote a culture of continuous learning and improvement to adapt to evolving technologies and methodologies.
+- **Continuous Learning**: Promote a culture of continuous learning and improvement to adapt to evolving technologies and methodologies
-- **Open Communication**: Foster open communication channels to enhance collaboration and transparency among team members.
+- **Open Communication**: Foster open communication channels to enhance collaboration and transparency among team members
 - **Company-wide Collaboration Tools**: It's essential to encourage communication among developers and cross-functional teams to stimulate creativity, spark innovation, and enhance productivity and the speed of decision-making.
-Cross-functional collaboration contributes to successful business outcomes.
+Cross-functional collaboration contributes to successful business outcomes

 ### Define Clear Objectives

-- **Alignment with Business Goals**: Ensure DevEx objectives align with business goals to drive meaningful outcomes.
+- **Alignment with Business Goals**: Ensure DevEx objectives align with business goals to drive meaningful outcomes
-- **User-Centric Approach**: Prioritize user needs and feedback, shaping the DevEx strategy around the actual experiences of developers.
+- **User-Centric Approach**: Prioritize user needs and feedback, shaping the DevEx strategy around the actual experiences of developers

 ### Leverage Developer-first Tools

-- [**Internal Developer Portals (IDPs)**](https://www.pulumi.com/blog/building-developer-portals/): IDPs enable developers to quickly provision approved infrastructure, boosting productivity with pre-configured architectures, automated testing, and deployment adhering to organizational standards.
+- [**Internal Developer Portals (IDPs)**](https://www.pulumi.com/blog/building-developer-portals/): IDPs enable developers to quickly provision approved infrastructure, boosting productivity with pre-configured architectures, automated testing, and deployment adhering to organizational standards
 - **CI Pipelines**: usually, pipelines can be made faster and more unified.
-If they have a microservice architecture, they are likely duplicating pipeline code for every service.
+If they have a microservice architecture, they are likely duplicating pipeline code for every service
 - [**Software Development Kits (SDKs)**](https://www.pulumi.com/docs/languages-sdks/): SDKs are integral components of a positive DevEx and provide developers with tools that facilitate crafting applications tailored to specific platforms or frameworks.
-Offering easy-to-access, well-designed, functional SDKs can make a meaningful difference in helping engineers quickly prototype ideas and refine their creations.
+Offering easy-to-access, well-designed, functional SDKs can make a meaningful difference in helping engineers quickly prototype ideas and refine their creations
-- [**Infrastructure as Code (IaC)**](https://www.pulumi.com/docs/pulumi-cloud/): Developers like to write code, particularly in their preferred programming language, provision infrastructure, ensuring consistency and reproducibility.
+- [**Infrastructure as Code (IaC)**](https://www.pulumi.com/docs/pulumi-cloud/): Developers like to write code, particularly in their preferred programming language, provision infrastructure, ensuring consistency and reproducibility
-- **Monitoring and Observability**: Implement effective monitoring and observability tools (e.g., Prometheus, [New Relic](https://www.pulumi.com/resources/observability-as-code-with-new-relic/), Grafana) to gain insights into application performance and proactively address issues.
+- **Monitoring and Observability**: Implement effective monitoring and observability tools (e.g., Prometheus, [New Relic](https://www.pulumi.com/resources/observability-as-code-with-new-relic/), Grafana) to gain insights into application performance and proactively address issues
-- **Collaborative Documentation Platforms**: Use collaborative documentation platforms to document code, processes, and best practices, ensuring knowledge sharing and reducing onboarding friction.
+- **Collaborative Documentation Platforms**: Use collaborative documentation platforms to document code, processes, and best practices, ensuring knowledge sharing and reducing onboarding friction

+{{< figure alt="Platform Engineering Forrester Opportunity Snapshot - which of the following steps has your org take to improve the developer experience?
+Top 43% internal developer platform or platform engineering Credit: Humanitec" src="/blog/software-developer-experience-devex-devx-devops-culture/steps-to-improve-developer-experience.jpg" width=70%  caption="Platform Engineering Forrester Opportunity Snapshot - Which of the following steps organizations are taking to improve DevEx?
+Credit: Humanitec" >}}

 ### Prioritize Developer-Friendly Workflows